Behind the Scenes of Coinbase Glb's Latest Options Trends - Coinbase Glb (NASDAQ:COIN)

-After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $2.5 and $450.0 for Coinbase Glb, spanning the last three months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $85.0 to $450.0 for Coinbase Glb over the recent three months.

 Volume & Open Interest Trends